 We know unexpected things happen at unexpected times.
 If some unfortunate happens and you need to change your plans you can simply write us an email or message us.
 If you give us enough time we will try our best to assist your unfortunate.
 We can normally postpone your trip and apply your advance payment for any time in the future.
 The fund transfer process from Nepal to another country takes a long time because we need to prepare all the documents and take permission from the Central Bank of Nepal.
 That’s the main reason we encourage all of you to Postpone the trip and use the credit in the future.
 If you need to cancel your trip completely, we, unfortunately, are unable to give you a full refund.
 You will be charged by 30% of the package price as a cancellation charge.

-Yes, most of the guesthouses in this Everest Base Camp Trek below the Dingbuche have Electricity, Hot Shower and Wi-fi.
+Yes, most of the guesthouses in this Everest Base Camp trek below the Dingbuche have electricity, a hot shower, and Wi-fi.
 For the electricity, some village has Micro-Hydro station which produces enough electricity for them.
-And most villages below Namche Bazaar are connected to government electricity supply line.
+And most villages below Namche Bazaar are connected to the government electricity supply line.
 Above the Dingbuche most of the guesthouses have a solar panel for the electricity.
-It might be difficult some time to charge your phone or the camera in case of the bad weather.
+It might be difficult sometimes to charge your phone or the camera in case of bad weather.
 It is Batter to have a good backup with you.
-For the hot shower, every guesthouse has solar Panels and the gas tankless water heater.
-And for the wi-fi, every single guesthouse is connected with Everest-Link, you can buy a various data plan and enjoy your free time with your loved once.
+For the hot shower, every guesthouse has solar panels and a gas tankless water heater.
+And for the Wi-Fi, every single guesthouse is connected with Everest-Link, you can buy various data plans and enjoy your free time with your loved once.

 The highest point of Everest Base Camp trek is Kalaphatter(5545m/18190ft), but Gorakshep (5180m/16895ft) is the highest place you spend the Night.
 Everest Base Camp (5365m/17600ft) itself is the second highest point of this trek.